huggingface/blog/bloom-inference-pytorch-scripts.md

 Accelerate is very fast too it uses a very simple approach of naive Pipeline Parallelism and because it's very simple it should work out of the box with any model.

 Since Deepspeed-ZeRO can process multiple generate streams in parallel its throughput can be further divided by 8 or 16, depending on whether 8 or 16 gpus were used during the `generate` call.
 And, of course, it means that it can process a batch size of 64 in the case of 8x80 A100 (the table above) and thus the throughput is about 4msec - so all 3 solutions are very close to each other.

+Let's revisit again how these numbers were calculated.
+To generate 100 new tokens for a batch size of 128 took 8.832 secs in real time.
+So now to calculate the throughput we did: `8832/(128*100) = 0.69`.

 Now let's look at the power of quantized int8-based models provided by Deepspeed-Inference and BitsNBytes, as it requires only half the original GPU memory of inference in bfloat16 or float16.